sjbowen/layers/readme.txt

-	deviation - tolerance in radians around gazeSpot location to activate it target (optional, 'scene switch' type gazeSpot) - id of scenes object this gazeSpot will switch to selector (optional, 'embedded content reveal' type gazeSpot) - selector of embedded html to be revealed timeout - duration in milliseconds of scene switch or reveal baseopacity - opacity element will return to once move off gazeSpot.
+	deviation - tolerance in radians around gazeSpot location to activate it target (optional, 'scene switch' type gazeSpot) - id of scenes object this gazeSpot will switch to selector (optional, 'embedded content reveal' type gazeSpot) - selector of embedded html to be revealed audio (optional, for gazeSpots with audio elements) - id of HTML audio to be played timeout - duration in milliseconds of scene switch or reveal baseopacity - opacity element will return to once move off gazeSpot.
 So, can make elements remain in view if set to 1.0 script object variables: